HenryEcker-SO-UserScripts/SOCaseManagerUserScript/README.md

 There can be up to 4 different indicators on a post indicating actions taken.

 1. A checkmark indicates the post received feedback "Look OK"
-2. A pencil indicates the post has been edited to add attribution ("Edit" feedback)
-3. A red suitcase indicates the post is plagiarised and has been flagged ("Plagiarised" feedback)
+2. A red suitcase indicates the post is plagiarised and has been flagged ("Plagiarised" feedback)
-4. A yellow triangle alert indicates the post is suspicious ("Suspicious" feedback)
+3. A yellow triangle alert indicates the post is suspicious ("Suspicious" feedback)

-Here is what a post with all 4 indicators would look like:
+Here is what a post with all 3 indicators would look like:

 [![][5]][5]